CloudCannon/Academy/_posts/2017-02-07-jekyll-file-structure.md

 ## _includes

-Code snippets which can be included throughout our site.
+Page snippets which can be included throughout our site.
 Includes are often used for page sections which are duplicated across the site like a newsletter subscribe form.

 ## _layouts

-Templates which wrap around our content.
-All the repeating code on our site like the header, footer and navigation are typically in a layout.
+Templates which wrap around content.
+All the repeating HTML on our site like the header, footer and navigation typically live in a layout.

 ## _posts